 Like so many things in life, there’s no answer to this question that’s right for everybody.
 But while going to university is an individual decision, it’s definitely one that’s worth considering from all angles.

 ‘The future of work is evolving at an incredible pace.
 Consider that when Steve Jobs launched the iPhone there were maybe four app developers in the world.
-Today, there are more than 4 million people earning a living as an app developer,’ Walker adds.
+Today, there are more than 4 million people earning a living as an app developer,’ Hahn adds.
 ‘It’s just one example but it illustrates how quickly the employment landscape is changing.’

 ‘The only real certainty is that employees will be required to continuously learn new skills and new ways of thinking.
 A university degree gives you the ability to do this.’

 But doesn’t school teach you how to learn?
 If you’re approaching the end of 13 years at school, surely you’ve learnt how to learn already?

 ‘Not necessarily,’ Hahn says.
 ‘Learning in a university setting is more about developing as a truly independent, adult learner who can engage with new content or ideas and apply them in multiple contexts.’

 Unlike school, a university degree offers more freedom to focus on the things you enjoy learning about.